Posted on

 Look to your diet, and see if you can add in fatty fish, like trout, sardines, or salmon, egg yolks, mushrooms that have been exposed to UV light or cod liver oil.
 Cod liver oil has the highest amount of vitamin D in food.

-If you have tested your hair and saliva with our Full Scan, and find vitamin D showing up energetically imbalanced, this is one instance where you may see a supplement listed with the report, like our Solray Liposome Spray.
+If you have tested your hair and saliva with our Full Scan and find vitamin D showing up energetically imbalanced, this is one instance where you may see a supplement listed with the report, like our Solray Liposome Spray.

 DISCLAIMER: Balanced Health, LLC/CBH Energetics and any parent, subsidiary, affiliated or related entities and companies do not provide medical advice or services.
 The bioenergetic products and services offered by Balanced Health, LLC/CBH